Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Model Identification via Lyapunov Penalty

 Consider a $p$-dimensional vector autoregressive model:

-where $x(t) \in \R^p$ is the state vector at time $t$, $A \in \R^{p \times p}$ is the state transition matrix, and $\epsilon(t) \in \R^p$ is a zero-mean white stochastic process.
-We assume that the autoregressive model~\eqref{eq.ar} is stable; that is, all eigenvalues of $A$ have modulus less than one.
-Then, the state vector $x(t)$ has a steady-state distribution whose covariance matrix $P$ is determined by the discrete-time Lyapunov equation
+where $\phi(t) \in \R^p$ is the state vector, $A \in \R^{p \times p}$ is the state transition matrix, and $\epsilon(t) \in \R^p$ is a zero-mean white stochastic process.
+We assume that the autoregressive model~\eqref{eq.ar} is asymptotically stable; that is, all eigenvalues of $A$ have modulus less than one.
+The state vector $\phi(t)$ has a steady-state distribution, whose covariance matrix $P$ is determined by the discrete-time Lyapunov equation

-where $Q \in \R^{p \times p}$ is the covariance matrix of $\epsilon(t)$ and $(\cdot)^T$ denotes the matrix transpose operation.
-Linear systems theory says that $P$ is positive definite if and only if $A$ is stable.
+where $Q \in \R^{p \times p}$ is the covariance matrix of $\epsilon(t)$.
+Linear systems theory says that $P$ is positive definite if and only if $A$ is asymptotically stable~\cite{dulpag13}.

 Our objective is to identify the state transition matrix $A$.
-For the convenience of developing optimization details, we use $X$ to replace the unknown $A$ in what follows.
-Given a set of $n$ time sequence measurements of $x(t)$, the standard least-squares estimation amounts to
+Given a set of $n$ time sequence measurements of $\phi(t)$, the standard least-squares estimation is given by